kwanghoon/c11parser/README.md

  - Analysis result on tutorial programs : c11-analysis-results.txt

 ### Prototype editor for supporting the syntax completion
  - Note that the editor for MySmallBasic is reused for C11.
+   * IMPORTANT: Change Line 53 of src/com/coducation/smallbasic/syncomp/SocketCommunication.java to point to the C11 database as follows:
+     * syntaxManager = new SyntaxCompletionDataManager(System.getProperty("user.dir") + "/data/c11/c11-data-collection.txt");
-(We are planning to use Emacs as was in the implementation for SCP 2023)
+   * We are planning to use Emacs as was in the implementation for SCP 2023.
  - https://github.com/kwanghoon/MySmallBasic
  - run java com.coducation.smallbasic.gui.MySmallBasicGUI
  - Enter Ctrl+Space for syntax completion.